vladimirrchagas/nlw_setup_ignite_habits/README.md

 # Tecnologies Used on This Project
--- Typescript
+- Typescript
--- NodeJs
+- NodeJs
--- TailWindCss
+- TailWindCss
--- PostCss
+- PostCss
--- Prisma
+- Prisma
--- Vite
+- Vite
+- React
+- ReactNative
+- Expo